Han-Selo/Earth-Moon-Sim/README.md

 # Earth-Moon-Sim
 Displaying the actual distance between the moon and the earth.

-The myth that the moon is very close to the earth is unfortunately very widespread, this is a simple demonstration using VPython to show the (approximate) distances between our moon and the earth.
+The myth that the moon is very close to the earth is unfortunately very widespread, this is a simple demonstration using VPython to show the (approximate) distance between our moon and the earth.

 Below you can see the believed/actual distance.